MerkulovDaniil/mipt24/homework.md

     \sup_{x \in P} f(x) = \max_{i=1, \ldots, k} f(v_i).
     $$

-    A stronger statement is: the maximum of a convex function over a closed bounded convex set is achieved at an extreme point, i.e., a point in the set that is not a convex combination of any other points in the set. (you do not have to prove it). *Hint:* Assume the statement is false, and use Jensen’s inequality.
+    A stronger statement is: the maximum of a convex function over a closed bounded convex set is achieved at an extreme point, i.e., a point in the set that is not a convex combination of any other points in the set. (you do not have to prove it). *Hint:* Assume the statement is false, and use Jensen's inequality.

 1. [10 points] Show, that the two definitions of $\mu$-strongly convex functions are equivalent:
     1. $f(x)$ is $\mu$-strongly convex $\iff$ for any $x_1, x_2 \in S$ and $0 \le \lambda \le 1$ for some $\mu > 0$: